 Research is needed to help engineers and planners better understand both the safety performance of existing part-time shoulder use operations and the specific operational and design elements that influence (or appear to influence) their safety performance.

-The objectives of this research are to (1) develop quantitative tools for practitioners to use to evaluate safety performance of freeways with part-time shoulder use as a function of temporal, operational, and other conditions when the shoulder is open or closed to traffic, and (2) use the tools to determine the safety performance of part-time shoulder use, in order to better inform state DOT decision making on their application.
+The objectives of this research were to (1) develop quantitative tools for practitioners to use to evaluate safety performance of freeways with part-time shoulder use as a function of temporal, operational, and other conditions when the shoulder is open or closed to traffic, and (2) use the tools to determine the safety performance of part-time shoulder use, in order to better inform state DOT decision making on their application.